-In 1981, Ken earned his undergraduate degree in Politics from Princeton University.
-He received his Juris Doctorate in 1985 from the University of Wyoming School of Law.
+Michael earned his undergraduate degree in History from The University of Colorado-Boulder in 1994.
+He received his Juris Doctorate in 1997 from the University of Denver School of Law.